YAML policy files configure how tirith responds to detected threats.

 A list of glob patterns for domains that should always be blocked, regardless of rule results.
 Blocklist overrides allowlist when both match.

 Override the default severity for specific rule IDs.
-Valid values: block, warn, info.
-This lets you tune which rules block execution vs. just warn.
+Valid values: CRITICAL, HIGH, MEDIUM, LOW.
+This lets you escalate or de-escalate specific rules per your organization's risk tolerance.

 When true, users can set TIRITH_BYPASS=1 to skip blocking.
 Default: false.
 Useful for CI environments where a human has reviewed the command.